 solutions across domains.
 Refer to the Awards and recognition section

-Our marketing reach extends globally through advertisements, web
+Our marketing reach extends globally through advertisements, public

-through trade and general publications.
+relations and digital marketing initiatives.
 We participate in premier

-business and industry events around the world. ''Confluence'', our flagship client event, is consistently well-attended and highly
+business and industry events around the world.
+We also organize

+our flagship client event, is consistently well-attended and highly

 Awards and recognition